Why You're Sensitive To Criticism: Impact On Mental Health And Self-Esteem

 Childhood experiences

 Children who grow up in households where perfection is the expectation are more likely to become adults who don't handle criticism very well.
-It has been well-established that the experiences one has in their childhood impact their adult life; reactions to criticism are certainly no exception.
+It has been well-established that the experiences one has in childhood impact their adult life; reactions to criticism are certainly no exception.

 Personal interpretation